 Be employed only with authorization

 - Unauthorized employment is a violation of program status.
 An exchange student's participation is subject to termination when he or she engages in unauthorized employment.
 Exchange students are not allowed to take any part in any off-campus employment.
-Students can seek guidance from the International Student Advisor regarding on-campus employment opportunities.
+Students can seek guidance from the Associate Director, International Student Services and Engagement regarding on-campus employment opportunities.
 Exchange students may work up to 20 hours per week during the academic year.
 Government sponsored students are not allowed to work on campus as mandated by their program.

 Carry health insurance

-- Every exchange student is required to obtain health insurance through our North Central College policy with GeoBlue insurance provider.
+- Every exchange student is required to purchase health insurance through GeoBlue regardless of whether or not they have coverage in their home country.
 This insurance must be maintained throughout the entire program participation period.

 Passport Renewal - Your passport must be kept valid for a minimum period of 6 months into the future.